Giza Pyramids Overview

 Even though the oldest known tomb in Giza is a mastaba that can be dated to the early 1st Dynasty, main attractions of Giza are the three Pyramids that attract several tourists every year.

 The Pyramids themselves are a constant and popular attraction for the world at large.
 They stand for ancient Egyptian civilization's best and most archetypal work.
 Together with the Sphinx, they simply embody ancient Egypt.

-The Pyramids are the oldest manmade structures on the earth and the Great Pyramid of Khufu (Cheops) is the only monument left of the ancient Seven Wonders of the World.
+The Pyramids are the oldest manmade structures on the earth and The Great Pyramid needed 30 years, about 100 000 workers & 6 millions stone block to be erected. the Great Pyramid of Khufu (Cheops) is the only monument left of the ancient Seven Wonders of the World.
 The Giza Pyramid of Khafre is a little smaller than the Great Pyramid but appears slightly larger than it from a few angles because of a better position on the plateau.

 The Giza Pyramid of Menkaure is the smallest of the Giza Pyramids.
 Each Pyramid is a tomb to a different King of Egypt.
 In front of the pyramids lies the Sphinx or Abu al-Hol in Arabic, "Father of Terror".
 Carved out of a single block of stone, this enormous cat-like sculpture has mesmerized millions of visitors.

 The Pyramids were also the tallest manmade structure in the world for more than 43 centuries with the height of 145.75 m. it was only in the 19th century AD that the pyramids were transcended in height.
 The Pyramids fulfilled the purpose of the tomb to bury the kings and nobles from where they begin mystic journey of the afterlife.